MireilleBF/RIMELBook/what-is-the-relation-between-adding-functionality-bug-fixing-and-code-quality.md

 ## Abstract

 In this question we will try to highlight any relation between adding functionality, bug fixing, and degradation or improvement of code quality.
-We hope to highlight an overall trend in the quality of the code over time and thus confirm or invalidate the Lehman law.
+We hope to highlight an overall trend in the quality of the code over time.

 > @mbf : préciser laquelle